 7.4 The site is located between Nottingham Road (A612) and the railway line to the south.
 The site was removed from the Green Belt in 2005 and safeguarded for future development.
-The Borough Council has resolved to grant outline planning permission for 23 dwellings on site54.
-While this is a larger number of homes than the allocation, the determination of the planning application did not identify any significant harm as a result of this.
+The site was granted planning permission for 23 homes in March 2017.

-53 Burton Joyce, Lambley, Linby, Newstead, Papplewick, Stoke Bardolph and Woodborough.
-54-2015/0424
+50 Burton Joyce, Lambley, Linby, Newstead, Papplewick, Stoke Bardolph and Woodborough.